fbpx

 A Kainga Whānau Ora approach provides a revitalised model of health and social approach to wellness by empowering whānau in principle and practice putting whānau as a contributing factor in the relationship for wellness.

 Kainga Oranga, Kainga Whānau as stated by Manuka Henare (2012) as a whānau ora conference keynote speaker in Whangarei that whānau wellness had already existed in the home.
-The home is where education existed and that as whānau grew marae were formed to cater for growth, but the same responsibilities were consistently performed by different tutors.
-Oranga in the Kainga had been lost to differing interpretation and implementation of physical wellness excluding cultural, spiritual and social.
+The home is where education existed.

 What?